an-pham/anph.github.io/_pages/about.md

       relativeUrl: true
 template: about-me -->

-Welcome to my blog, a simple place in which I would like to share about my knowledge, life experiences, and the amazing journey that I am lucky enough to be a part of.
-This is my way to connect with the world.
-I hope you will enjoy our connection as much as I enjoy sharing with you.
+Welcome to my blog, a little corner where I share my knowledge, life experiences, and the incredible journey I’m fortunate enough to be on.
+This is my way of connecting with the world, and I hope our connection is as enjoyable for you as it is for me to share.

-I am a curious girl grew up in Vietnam and has spent most of my childhood dreaming of traveling the world.
-One day, this fantasy is just no longer a dream.
-Now living miles away from home, I am in a quest to enjoy every opportunity life has to offer and embracing my inheritance.
+I’m a curious girl from Vietnam, who spent most of my childhood dreaming of traveling the world.
+One day, that dream became my reality.
+Now, living far from home, I’m on a quest to embrace every opportunity life has to offer while honoring my roots.

-Besides being a 9-to-5 ninja, I enjoy maintaining this little space and play some badminton in my free time.
-Crafting is also another hobby of mine, I'm quite looking forward to see how far this hobby can go.
-Who knows, maybe some day we can see the smiles of people using stuff I made :) But for now, those little handmade gifts make my friends happy, and that made my day!
+By day, I’m a 9-to-5 ninja.
+By night, I enjoy maintaining this little space, playing badminton, and exploring my love for crafting.
+Who knows where this hobby will take me?
+Maybe one day, I’ll be lucky enough to see the smiles of people using something I made.
+For now, handmade gifts bring joy to my friends, and that’s all I need to make my day.

-And here, my favorite quote, what's yours?
+And here’s my favorite quote—what’s yours?

 >“Be who you are and say what you feel, because those who mind don't matter, and those who matter don't mind.”